samumei/ddecompose/README.md

 #> Bootstrapping standard errors...
 ```

-The default method to fit and predict conditional probabilities, used to
+The default method for fitting and predicting conditional probabilities,
-derive the reweighting factor, is a logit model.
-However, one can also
+used to derive the reweighting factor, is a logit model.
+However, you
-use `reweighting_method = "fastglm"`, for a faster logit model
+can also use `reweighting_method = "fastglm"` for a faster logit model
-computation or `random forests` for a different reweighting method.
-If
+computation, or `random_forest` for a different reweighting method.
-`trimming` is set to `TRUE`, observations with dominant reweighting
+Setting `trimming = TRUE` will trim observations with dominant
-factor values are trimmed.
-Per default, reweighting factor values are
+reweighting factor values.
+By default, reweighting factor values are
-trimmed according to rule of Huber, Lechner, and Wunsch (2013).
-Therby,
+trimmed according to the rule of Huber, Lechner, and Wunsch (2013).
-the `trimming_threshold`, i.e., the maximal accepted relative weight of
+Thereby, the `trimming_threshold`, i.e., the maximum accepted relative
-the reweighting factor value (inverse probability weight) of a single
+weight of the reweighting factor value (inverse probability weight) of a
-observation, is set to `sqrt(N)/N`, where `N` is the number of
+single observation, is set to `sqrt(N)/N`, where `N` is the number of
 observations in the reference group.
 The trimming threshold can also be
-set manually to a numeric value.
+manually set to a numeric value.

-We can aggregate the detailed effects in the `summary()` and `plot()`
+We can aggregate the detailed effects displayed in the `summary()` and
-function.
-For instance, if we want to separate personal and contextual
+`plot()` function.
+For example, if we want to separate personal and
-factors that explain the wage gap, we can aggregate these variables in a
+contextual factors that explain the wage gap, we can aggregate these
-list.
+variables in a list.

 ``` r